aromatt/side-cli/README.md

 invoked for every line, as `xargs` would do.

 ## Using `$[]`
-For cleaner, more-intuitive interpolation, you can use `$[]` to wrap your side
+For cleaner, more-intuitive interpolation, you can use `$[]` to embed your side command in your main one:
-command:

 ```bash
 sidechain map jq '.host = "$[jq .url | host-from-url]"' < input.json